New Feature - Listen to this article

 But what is an IDE?

-It increases developer productivity by combining common developer tools such as software editing, building, testing, debugging, and packaging in one easy-to-use graphical user interface (GUI).
+To my mind, the most important thing to know about an IDE is that it increases your productivity by combining common developer tools such as software editing, building, testing, debugging, and packaging in one easy-to-use graphical user interface (GUI).

-Other popular features include code refactoring, code search, code autocomplete, git integration, and continuous integration/continuous deployment (CI/CD).
+And that's not to mention other helpful features, like code refactoring, code search, code auto-completion, and continuous integration/continuous deployment (CI/CD).

 Moving on to the IDE's cousin, the code editor.

-So, to keep things simple, we'll be including both types of coding environments in this article.
+So, to keep things simple, I'll be including both types of coding environments in this article.

 1. Visual Studio Code